What is Evomela?

 - dark urine (tea colored)

-- Allergic reactions.
-Tell your doctor right away if you get any of the following signs or symptoms:
+- Serious Allergic reactions.
+Tell your healthcare provider right away if you get any of the following signs or symptoms:

 - skin reactions, including welts, rash, itching, and redness

 - swelling of your face, tongue, or throat

 Your healthcare provider may need to discontinue treatment with Evomela if you have a serious allergic reaction.

 - Secondary cancers.
 New cancers have happened in people who have been treated with Evomela.